salma2vec/read-write-opt/June/notes.md

-can llm capabilities advance without hardware progress?
+llm e-guess: can llm capabilities advance without hardware progress?

 core q: can algo/systems improvements alone push LLM performance without new hardware?
 - what if we’re compute-constrained (no new TPUs, same 8×A100 budget)?